SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

 1. This file is pre-populated with a template graph declaration that we will modify; however, before we can modify this file, we need to know which fields from which tables will be used

-1. Right-click on the `db` folder and select "Open HDI Container"
+1. Right-click on the `db` folder and select "Open HDI Container".
+In order for this step to work correctly, you must first have already compiled and deployed your data model to HANA (as detailed in the [prerequisites steps](./ex0_prerequisite_steps.md))

     ![Database Explorer](./img/Ex1_Open_HDI_Container.png)